 The list is broken down by market capitalization and sector.
 The price of the shares change day to day, the market cap figure is rounded to the nearest hundred million and should be used as an indicative ranking order only.
 The index is rebalanced quarterly.

-The minimum size for companies to be included in the ASX 50 is estimated to be $5.0 billion with market capitalization just one factor that ultimately determine if a company is included in the index.
-Other factors include daily trading volume as proxy for market liquidity and total shares outstanding is adjusted for the free float factor.
+However there are a number of secondary hurdles each company must pass including daily trading volume as proxy for market liquidity and total shares outstanding is adjusted for the free float factor.
 This is portion of the shares outstanding that is not locked up, tightly held by private investors and are freely traded.

 Long Term Index Investing

 Index funds track the returns of market indices.
 Long term passive investors can use index funds to piggy back the market performance.

 The return of the ASX 200 matches to a large extent to the 50 index because while ASX 200 include 200 companies, both index share the 50 largest position in the index.